-- Second, keep some bottled water on-hand.
+- Third keep some bottled water on-hand.
 Those cases of bottled water are convenient and cheap.
 We try not to use them for day-to-day, but we always have a few cases.

-- Third, get some longer-term water options.
+- Next get some longer-term water options.
 I like Aquablox.

-- Fourth, figure out how you're going to make water safe after your bottled water runs out.
+- Figure out how you're going to make water safe after your bottled water runs out.

 - Consider moving water around - cups, bottles, buckets, hoses, and cans.